 Unique real-time sensor network for densely monitoring air pollutants in Munich

-Our group has developed a compact and stand-alone sensor system that is automatically measuring nitrogen dioxide (NO2), nitrogen monoxide (NO), carbon monoxide (CO), ozone (O3) and particulate matter (PM) using electrochemical cells (for all gases) and optical particle counter (for PM).
+Our group has developed a compact and stand-alone sensor system that is automatically measuring nitrogen dioxide (NO2), nitrogen monoxide (NO), carbon monoxide (CO), ozone (O3) and particulate matter (PM) using electrochemical cells (for all gases) and an optical particle counter (for PM).
 All systems are connected to the internet (Internet of Things, IoT) to obtain the data in real-time.
 Our server will analyze these data and create a real-time air quality map of the study area (Maxvorstadt) with a very high spatial and temporal resolution.

 • Adrian Wenzel, Jia Chen, Florian Dietrich, Sebastian T.Thekkekara, Daniel Zollitsch, Benno Voggenreiter, Luca Setili, Mark Wenig, Frank N. Keutsch: Stand alone low-cost sensor network in the inner city of Munich for modeling urban air pollutants.
 Geophysical Research Abstracts of the EGUGeneral Assembly 2021, 2021 mehr… Volltext ( DOI )